fruchtfolge/model/README.md

 # Fruchtfolge Model

 This repo contains the simulation model used in the [**Fruchtfolge**](https://github.com/fruchtfolge/Fruchtfolge) application.

-The mixed-interger model optimises total farm profits, with respect to crop rotations on a highly detailed single plot resolution.
+The mixed-integer linear programming model returns a cropping (and catch crop) recommendation for each given plot.

-Restrictions such as the
+Overall farm profits are maximised, considering restrictions such as:

 - Greening directive
 - rotational breaks
 - maximum allowed crop shares in the crop rotation
 - available labour endowments
 - soil quality
 - crop rotational effects
 - effects of field-to-farm distance on costs and labour requirements
 - other user defined constraints